CogitoNTNU/norwegian-ai-championship-2025/docs/previous-experiences.md

 # Previous Experiences and Strengths

-*This document outlines the previous experiences and strengths of the team members involved in the Norwegian AI Championship 2025.
-Write about what experiences you have that can be of use for this competition:*
+_This document outlines the previous experiences and strengths of the team members involved in the Norwegian AI Championship 2025.
+Write about what experiences you have that can be of use for this competition:_

 ## Afras Mansoor

+- LLM Agenter
+- RAG
+- Pandas, Feature engineering, Regression
+- Azure
+- Vibe-coding
+- Såvidt opencv

 ## Alice Zheng